endriprifti/credinz/README.md

 ============================================================

-General Notes
+</strong>General Notes</strong>

-Credins Bank Payment Module is developed by Endri Prifti.
+Credins Bank Payment Module is developed by Endri Prifti.<br />
-This document with instructions is written by Endri Prifti.
+This document with instructions is written by Endri Prifti.<br />
 Contact: endri@msn.com

 ============================================================

-Disclaimer of Warranty
+<strong>Disclaimer of Warranty</strong>

 THERE IS NO WARRANTY FOR THIS SOURCE CODE, MODULE, OR ADD-ON, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
 EXCEPT WHEN OTHERWISE STATED IN WRITING THE COPYRIGHT